AkiAleksi/projektiLoppu/README.md

 # projektiLoppu

-This project is a mobile app for a ski resort built using React Native and Expo.
+This project is a mobile app for a ski resort.
+It was built using React Native and Expo.
 The code is written in TypeScript.
 The app uses Firestore Database.

 ## Getting Started